Tel: 01689 887887

 Many people successfully finalise the deceased's affairs without the benefit of a solicitor.
 However, when the sole assets pass to the surviving spouse or civil partner, Inheritance Tax may become payable on the second death; we have the expertise to advise on reducing this liability, provided arrangements are put in place within two years' of the first death.

-At Clarkson Wright & Jakes we offer a free half hour consultation where we can discuss your requirements.
+We offer a free half hour consultation where we can discuss your requirements.
 We work on a fixed fee basis so you know exactly how much you will be paying.
 We can also store your Will for you at no additional charge.